DILCISBoard/E-ARK-AIP/index.md

 *Definition:* A *generation* is a manifestation of a logical AIP in form of one ore several physical container files.

-## Segmentation of the AIP <a name="structdiv"></a>

-From the point of view of preserving the integrity of the AIP, the ideal case is that the logical AIP is packaged as one single physical container, because all of the metadata and content required to interprete the information package is available in a single entity.
-In reality, however, this is not always possible because the size of the physical container can become very large.

-For this reason, the AIP format describes how to partition the AIP and keep representations or representation parts in separate physical container files (see section [5.1](#compdiv)).
-Admittedly, this puts the integrity of the AIP at risk because in case of disaster recovery the physical container does not represent the entire intellectual entity.
-Further, dependencies to another (lost) physical container could make it impossible to interpret, understand, or render the content.
-However, it is a necessary measure if the amount of data exceeds the capacity limitation of long-term storage media.

-*Definition:* *Segmentation* is a physical manifestation of a logical AIP where a set of physical container files contains parts of the logical AIP.
-Each segment of the logical AIP is a packaged as a TAR or ZIP file and contains its own structural metadata.

-It is mandatory to document the segmentation of an AIP in the structural metadata.

-In [@OAIS2012] p.
-1-9, the Archival Information Collection (AIC) is described as
-“an Archival Information Package whose Content Information is an aggregation of other Archival Information Packages."
-The AIC can therefore represent a the structure of a segmented AIP is defined by a header information package (AIC) pointing to the child information packages (AIPs).

-It is recommended that the structural metadata of the child information packages record to which header information package (AIC) they belong.

-If during the life-cycle of the AIP preservation actions are applied to specific parts, i.e. child packages of the logical AIP, the AIC (header information package) must update the references to the child packages.
-However, it is not required to update the reference to a parent of a child package which is not concerned by a preservation action.

-## Splitting

-*Definition:* *Splitting* is a special case of segmentation where large files (e.g. large representation content files) are divided into parts of a fixed byte length.
-However, the splitted content files are wrapped by AIP segments, i.e. they are contained in an AIP which references the parent information package (AIC) to which they belong.

-## Differential or delta AIP

-A differential package is an incomplete form of the AIP which contains only part of the original AIP it is derived from.
-The purpose of the differential AIP is to allow persisting updates to a previously stored AIP.
-This is sometimes referred to as delta AIP.
-In the context of this specification we use the term "Differential" and understand it synonymously with the term "Delta".

-The differential AIP is mostly relevant for the physical container files and concerns changes of metadata and/or content of the AIP.
-In case of large AIPs, this allows adding or overriding data or metadata to an physical container containing parts of an AIP or the entire AIP content.

 # AIP format